awslabs/gluonts/src/gluonts/ev/ev_tutorial.md

 # New evaluation approach

-This notebook explains how to use the `ev` module which is a new alternative to the `evaluation` module in GluonTS.
+This document explains how to use the GluonTS `ev` module.

 ## [Usage](usage_example.py)

-Before diving into how things work, let's look at how to use the new evaluation approach.

 ### Overview
+Before diving into how things work, let's look at how the `ev` module can be used.
+This can be divided into three steps:
 1. Decide on the `test_data` (of type `TestData`) and `predictor` to use.
 2. Gather the `metrics` to be evaluated and decide over what `axis` to aggregate (use `None` to aggregate to a single value).
 3. Call `predictor.backtest(metrics, test_data, axis)` to get (metric name, metric result) pairs.